krabil-la/LumenAd-Hogwarts/README.md

 From the DynamoDB service page click `Create Table`.
 ![AWS DynamoDB table](/images/aws_create_dynamodb_table.png)

-The database configuraton options here are pretty varied, but I recommend using the slack username as your Primary Key accepting the default settings.
-If you want to get fancy you can add a Sort Key and Secondary Indexes to improve query efficiency and speed.
+The database configuraton options here are pretty varied, but I recommend using the slack username as your `Primary Key` accepting the default settings.
+If you want to get fancy you can add a `Sort Key` and `Secondary Indexes` to improve query efficiency and speed.
 However I only recommend doing this if you both know what you're doing and plan on having tons of users.
 If you have <1000 users I wouldn't worry about it.

 ![AWS DynamoDB Settings](/images/aws_dynamnodb_table_config.png)

 Once you have your table created you can begin adding items.
-You can get very creative with the attributes of your users, but for this tutorial I recommend 5:
+You can get very creative with the attributes of your users, but for this tutorial I recommend these five (*seven*):
 * `name` - String - the username provided by slack.
 You can include the @ if you want, but I've chosen to parse that out.
 * `fullname` - String - The full name of the user.
 This one isn't completely necessary, but it helps make the responses readable.
 * `house` - String - the house the user belongs to:  Gryffindor, Slytherin, Ravenclaw or Hufflepuff
 * `points` - Float/Decimal - the number of points the user has.
 Everyone will start with 0
 * `can_has` - Boolean -  a special flag so you can disable users without having to shut the whole app down.
 You can rename this to something more sensible, but we are building a Harry Potter app here so don't take it too seriously.
-Optionals:
+### Optionals:
 * `nickname` - Allows you to assign a nickname to users.
 Turn `Calvin Broadus` into `Calvin "Snoop Dogg" Broadus`
 * `title` - Allows you to assign a title to a user.
 Turn `Daenerys Targaryen` into `Daenerys Targaryen, the First of Her Name, The Unburnt, Queen of the Andals, the Rhoynar and the First Men, Queen of Meereen, Khaleesi of the Great Grass Sea, Protector of the Realm, Lady Regent of the Seven Kingdoms, Breaker of Chains and Mother of Dragons`